-(14) Covered Bondholders may not immediately accelerate the Covered Bonds upon a breach of the Statutory Tests or an Issuer's bankruptcy
+Covered Bondholders may not immediately accelerate the Covered Bonds upon a breach of the Statutory Tests or an Issuer's bankruptcy

-Covered Bondholders should be aware that the breach of the Statutory Tests and the opening of bankruptcy proceedings with respect to the Issuer will not give them the right to declare the Covered Bonds immediately due and payable.
-Covered Bonds which have not yet reached their maturity will not automatically accelerate as a result of a breach of the Statutory Tests or the opening of a bankruptcy procedure against the Issuer, without prejudice to an early repayment of the Covered Bonds and liquidation of the Special Estate pursuant to Article 11, $6^{\circ}$ and $7^{\circ}$ of Annex III to the Banking Law (see Summary of the Belgian Covered Bonds Legislation).
+Breach of the Statutory Tests and the opening of bankruptcy proceedings with respect to the Issuer will not give them the right to declare the Covered Bonds immediately due and payable.
+Covered Bonds which have not yet reached their maturity will not automatically accelerate as a result of a breach of the Statutory Tests or the opening of a bankruptcy procedure against the Issuer, without prejudice to an early repayment of the Covered Bonds and liquidation of the Special Estate pursuant to Article 11, 6° and 7° of Annex III to the Banking Law (see Summary of the Belgian Covered Bonds Legislation).